How to Grill Steak

 Best steak for grilling

-Whether you’re grilling a ribeye steak, a sirloin steak or something fancier, like a petite filet, a porterhouse, or a filet mignon, this how-to guide will assist you in grilling it to perfection every time.
+Whether you’re grilling bone-in ribeye steaks, a sirloin steak or something fancier, like a petite filet, a porterhouse, or a filet mignon, this how-to guide will assist you in grilling it to perfection every time.

 That said, some steaks need to be cooked for different lengths of time, and this is dependent on the thickness of the meat itself.